Get to know Sister Callista Roy’s biography and Adaptation Model of Nursing in this study guide for nursing theories.

-After earning her nursing degrees, Roy began her education in sociology, receiving both a master’s degree in sociology in 1973 and a doctorate degree in sociology in 1977 from the University of California.
+After earning her nursing degrees, Roy began her sociology education, receiving both a master’s degree in sociology in 1973 and a doctorate in sociology in 1977 from California.

-She developed the basic concepts of the model while she was a graduate student at the University of California from 1964 to 1966.
+She developed the model’s basic concepts while she was a graduate student at the University of California from 1964 to 1966.

-In 1968, she began operationalizing her model when Mount Saint Mary’s College adopted the adaptation framework as the philosophical foundation of the nursing curriculum.
+In 1968, she began operationalizing her model when Mount Saint Mary’s College adopted the adaptation framework as the nursing curriculum’s philosophical foundation.

-She was a Robert Wood Johnson postdoctoral fellow at the University of California, San Francisco from 1983 to 1985 as a clinical nurse scholar in neuroscience.
-It was during this time she conducted research on nursing interventions for cognitive recovery in head injuries and on the influence of nursing models on clinical decision making.
+She was a Robert Wood Johnson postdoctoral fellow at the University of California, San Francisco, from 1983 to 1985 as a clinical nurse scholar in neuroscience.
+During this time, she researched nursing interventions for cognitive recovery in head injuries and the influence of nursing models on clinical decision making.

-In 1987 to present, Roy began the newly created position of resident nurse theorist at Boston College School of Nursing where she teaches doctoral, master’s, and undergraduate students.
+From 1987 to the present, Roy began the newly created resident nurse theorist position at Boston College School of Nursing, where she teaches doctoral, master’s, and undergraduate students.

 In 1991, she founded the Boston Based Adaptation Research in Nursing Society (BBARNS), which would later be renamed the Roy Adaptation Association.

-Roy’s other scholarly work includes conceptualizing and measuring coping and developing the philosophical basis for the adaptation model and for the epistemology of nursing.
+Roy’s other scholarly work includes conceptualizing and measuring coping and developing the philosophical basis for the adaptation model and nursing’s epistemology.